ethans5/ihzour3/README.md

 Dense embeddings were generated using **MPNet (`all-mpnet-base-v2`)**.
 This method captures semantic similarity and enables retrieval even when the query is a paraphrase of the source text.
+### Practical Note on Embedding Computation

+The answer embeddings used for stability and similarity analysis were computed using **Google Colab with GPU acceleration**.

+This was necessary because generating dense embeddings with `all-mpnet-base-v2` over hundreds of generated answers is computationally expensive on CPU.
+Using a GPU significantly reduced embedding computation time while ensuring identical results.

+Once computed, the embeddings were saved and reused locally for all subsequent analyses and plotting steps.

 ---